Get Scalp SOS worth Rs.599 free on Scalp Days Brush.

 And repeats again.

-Five light passes equal more stress than one controlled pass.
+Five light passes often create more cumulative thermal stress than one controlled pass with proper alignment.

 • Reduces total heat exposure time